LeChat76/Projet12OC/README.md

 </p>

 ## Features
-* When launching the application for the first time, there is 4 departmens autocreated + 4 employees with same names:
+* When launching the application for the first time, there is 4 departmens autocreated + 4 employees with same names (same password = 'Toto1234!'):
   - superadmin : access to all menus and all features
   - commercial : used to manage customers and events
   - management : used to manage employees, contracts and assignation of events to an support employee